 You have eight ‘holes’ in your head, meaning your sinus cavities.
 There are four on the left side of your face, and four on the right side.
 These should be pretty empty!
 When one of them fills up, you know about it because you may feel the symptoms of a sinus infection or sinusitis (see graphic comparing healthy sinuses vs. those inflamed in sinusitis).

 The “paranasal” sinus cavities are located in your head.
-You have two frontal ones behind your forehead, two maxillary sinuses behind your cheekbones, two ethmoid sinuses (beside the top part of your nose), and two sphenoids which are directly behind your nose.
+You have two frontal ones behind your forehead, two maxillary sinuses behind your cheekbones, two ethmoid sinuses (besides the top part of your nose), and two sphenoids that are directly behind your nose.

 What is a Sinus Fungal Ball?

 Sinus Fungal Balls are also termed “mycetomas.”
-Also, they have been referred to as an “aspergilloma.”
+Also, they have been referred to as “aspergilloma.”

 Aspergilloma is considered older terminology because the fungal mass does not always consist of aspergillus, there are other fungi that can cause it.
 So I’m calling a “sinus fungal ball” today for the purpose of this article because it is most correct.